June 08, 2020

 Plant Process Management (PPM) describes a system that allows manufacturing organizations to manage, monitor and optimize plant operations around work activities and production assets.
 A fully implemented PPM system provides a real-time view of work procedures and tasks.
 This also includes the recording and status of any incidents or outliers to normal plant operation.

-As the unprecedented COVID-19 pandemic has demonstrated, consistent capture of team-to-team communication has shifted for some from a nice-to-have capability to a must-have capability, as irregular work patterns emerge for individuals due to isolation and social distancing measures putting added pressure on safe operations.
+As the unprecedented COVID-19 pandemic has demonstrated, consistent capture of team-to-team communication became a must-have: irregular work patterns emerge for individuals due to isolation and social distancing measures.
+This puts added pressure on safe operations.

 About the Author

-Just fill out the contact form to get the full whitepaper for free via e-mail.
+Interested?
+Just fill out the contact form, to get the full whitepaper.
+Via email – for free!